pixelite1201/agora_evaluation/docs/prediction_format.md

 # Prediction file format

 Please read this page carefully to make sure that output prediction file format is compatible with the evaluation code.
-Sample prediction files are also provided in folder (TOdo)
+Sample prediction files are also provided in folder sample_pred_format.
+Please check corresponding [ReadMe](sample_pred_format/ReadMe.md) for details.

 There can be two ways of submitting the prediction results: